The Sunday Supper Your Whole Family Will Love!

 Beef Braciole, also known as Braciola, is an American Italian dish of flank steak and prosciutto rolled and stuffed with a cheesy herb stuffing.
 It’s then braised in a tomato wine sauce and served as tender rounds.
 In other words, it’s total comfort food!
 In fact, the only thing better than a plate of braised beef braciole is a plate accompanied by a glass of Nebbiolo and perhaps a bowl of creamy polenta.
 Swoon!

-Paired with roasted vegetables or cauliflower gratin, this homestyle Italian recipe will not only make your kitchen smell amazing, but easily impress your family and friends.
-We love this dish for its elegance and simplicity.
-It’s hearty for sure, but man does it have that special wow factor!
+Paired with roasted vegetables or cauliflower gratin, this homestyle Italian recipe will not only make your kitchen smell amazing, but easily impress family and friends.
+I love this dish for its elegance and simplicity.
+It’s hearty for sure, but it also has that special wow factor!
 You’ll love this for Sunday dinner.

-If you’re looking for more meaty Italian dishes consider Braised beef pappardelle, short rib ragu, or our tender, slow braised lamb ragu.
-Or check out all of our delicious beef recipes.
+If you’re looking for more meaty Italian dishes consider my tender braised beef pappardelle, melt-in-your-mouth short rib ragu, or this easy slow braised lamb ragu.
+Or check out all of my delicious beef recipes.

 What Is Beef Braciole?